 How to Build a Small Pond

 Below you will find the steps for how to build a small pond:

 1. Choose a location – A miniature garden pond should be located where it can get four to six hours of sunlight.
 This will help to keep the pond healthy and clean.
-Avoid placing the pond where runoff from rain will go into it.
+Avoid placing the pond where runoff from rain will run into the water.
 This may wash debris in, and a miniature pond simply will not be able to function correctly with too much foreign matter.